Jobs and Internships

 We currently offer internships during the following three semesters:

-• Spring: January – May
+- Spring: January – April

-• Summer: May – August
+- Summer: May – August

-• Fall: August – December
+- Fall: September – December

 Internship Positions Available

-Programs: Programs interns help facilitate the advocacy and programmatic details of our five core programs: Angels in Adoption®, the Foster Youth Internship (FYI) Program®, National Adoption Day, 20/20 Vision, and Congressional Research Program in addition to various other projects.
+Programs: Programs interns help CCAI's Programs Coordinator facilitate the advocacy and programmatic details of our four core programs: Angels in Adoption® Leadership Program and Foster Youth Internship (FYI) Program® in addition to various other projects and initiatives including National Foster Care Month and National Adoption Day.
 Responsibilities include communicating with congressional offices, assisting with program design and preparation, research, event coordination, and social media.
-Spring 2019 interns will be highly engaged in the FYI program preparation processes.
+NOTE: This position may work remotely and does not need to be based in D.C.